francopasut/academic/content/en/post/lilypond-lyluatex/index.md

 *LilyPond* is the same for musical scores.

-*LaTeX and Lylipond* together are a true excellence to mix music notation and text within same documents.
+*LaTeX and LilyPond* together are a true excellence to mix music notation and text within same documents.

 But it is not so easy to generate documents by using that combination of markup languages.